khalilSaidane/countries/README.md

 ```
 $ php -S 127.0.0.1:8080
 ```
-Check localhost:8080 on the your browser.
+Check localhost:8080 on your browser.